arsonor/AI-Powered-Knowledge-Assistant-for-Audio-Prod/README.md

 The ingestion script is in [`ingest.py`](arsonor_assistant/ingest.py).

-Since we use an in-memory database, `minsearch`, as our knowledge base, we run the ingestion script at the startup of the application.
+Since I use an in-memory database, `minsearch`, as the knowledge base, I run the ingestion script at the startup of the application.

 It's executed inside [`rag.py`](arsonor_assistant/rag.py) when we import it.

-## *[to be done]* Experiments
+## Notebooks and system evaluations

-For experiments, we use Jupyter notebooks.
+For experiments, I use Jupyter notebooks.
 They are in the [`notebooks`](notebooks/) folder.

 To start Jupyter, run: